Cardiopulmonary bypass: Risks and complications

 The most common complication associated with CPB is a protamine reaction during anticoagulation reversal.
 There are three types of protamine reactions, and each may cause life-threatening hypotension (type I), anaphylaxis (type II), or pulmonary hypertension (type III).
 Patients with prior exposure to protamine, such as those who have had a previous vasectomy (protamine is contained in sperm) or diabetics (protamine is contained in neutral protamine hagedorn (NPH) insulin formulations), are at an increased risk of type II protamine reactions due to cross-sensitivity.
 Because protamine is a fast-acting drug, it is typically given slowly to allow for monitoring of possible reactions.
 The first step in management of a protamine reaction is to immediately stop the protamine infusion.
 Corticosteroids are used for all types of protamine reactions.
 Chlorphenamine is used for type II (anaphylactic) reactions.
 For type III reactions, heparin is redosed and the patient may need to go back on bypass.

 CPB may contribute to immediate cognitive decline.
 The heart-lung blood circulation system and the connection surgery itself release a variety of debris into the bloodstream, including bits of blood cells, tubing, and plaque.
 For example, when surgeons clamp and connect the aorta to tubing, resulting emboli may block blood flow and cause mini strokes.
 Other heart surgery factors related to mental damage may be events of hypoxia, high or low body temperature, abnormal blood pressure, irregular heart rhythms, and fever after surgery.

 Components

-Cardiopulmonary bypass consists of two main functional units, the pump and the oxygenator which removes relatively oxygen-depleted blood from a patient's body and replaces it with oxygen-rich blood through a series of tubes (hoses).
-A heat exchanger is used to control body temperature by heating or cooling the blood in the circuit.
-It is important that all components of the circuit are coated internally by heparin or another anticoagulant to prevent clotting within the circuit.
+Cardiopulmonary bypass devices consist of two main functional units: the pump and the oxygenator.
+These units remove oxygen-depleted blood from a patient's body and replace it with oxygen-rich blood through a series of tubes, or hoses.
+Additionally, a heat exchanger is used to control body temperature by heating or cooling the blood in the circuit.
+All components of the circuit are coated internally by heparin or another anticoagulant to prevent clotting within the circuit.